Texas Democrats Menefee and Edwards advance to runoff for vacant US House seat

 Confusion has lingered over the election in the 18th Congressional District, where many residents will vote in a different district next year under a redrawn map demanded by President Donald Trump in an effort to increase the number of GOP seats.

-Republicans currently hold a seven-seat majority in the House, 219-212, with four vacancies, including the Houston seat.
+Republicans currently hold a six-seat majority in the House, 219-213, with three vacancies, including the Houston seat.
 Arizona Democrat Adelita Grijalva won a special election in September in a heavily Democratic district along the Mexico border, but she has not been sworn in yet.
 A narrower majority gives Republican leaders less room to maneuver.

 “It’s not enough to me just for us to fight back against the attacks waged by our president,” Edwards said, speaking to supporters after polls closed.
 “We must do that and forge a path for our future.”

-Note: This story was first published Nov.
-5, 2025.
-It was updated Nov.
-6, 2025, to correct that the partisan division of the U.S. House is 219-213, with three vacancies, not 219-212, with four vacancies.